Generic selectors

 Using WhatsApp

-WhatsApp is a free instant messaging application that uses the Internet.
-WhatsApp is extremely popular in Colombia, and is widely used by individuals and businesses.
-You can use it to contact your hotel, travel agency or guide.
-It's also a simple and effective way of keeping in touch with family and friends.
+WhatsApp is a free Internet-based instant messaging application.
+WhatsApp is extremely popular in Colombia, and widely used by individuals and businesses alike.
+You can contact your hotel, travel agency or guide this way.
+It's also a simple, effective way of keeping in touch with family and friends.
 All you need is an Internet connection (hence the local SIM card!).

 Take an external battery

-An external battery, also known as a power bank, is an essential accessory for modern travellers.
-This small, portable power source lets you recharge electronic devices such as smartphones, tablets, cameras or headphones when you don't have access to an electrical socket.
-We recommend this Charmast battery on Amazon, which has good autonomy and is well supplied with ports.
+An external battery, also known as a power bank, is an essential accessory for modern travelers.
+This small, portable power source lets you recharge electronic devices such as smartphones, tablets, cameras or headphones when you don't have access to an electrical outlet.
+We recommend this Charmast battery on Amazon, with good autonomy and well-supplied ports.

 Using a VPN

-A VPN (Virtual Private Network) is an application that enables you to surf the Internet anonymously, because the websites you visit cannot trace your identity or location (via your IP address).
-The fact that you can change your location is useful when travelling.
+A VPN (Virtual Private Network) is an application that enables you to surf the Internet anonymously, as the websites you visit cannot trace your identity or location (via your IP address).
+Being able to change location is a great feature when traveling.
 You can book internal flights before you leave, or continue to watch your country's audiovisual programmes, even in Colombia!
-We use Proton VPN.
+For our part, we use Proton VPN.

 Practical travel guide Colombia